 Having trouble paying your student loans?
 We're here to help.

 Without a plan, it can take years or decades to repay student loans and the interest accrued.

 Whether you are in school right now, in the process of paying your loans off, or helping someone else with their student loans, we are here to guide you through the options and help you develop a payment action plan.

-Our trusted nonprofit financial counselors can assist in two ways: by providing free expert advice for loan repayment and making sure you are aware of available resources that can help ease the burden.
+Our trusted nonprofit financial counselors can assist in two ways: by providing free expert advice for loan repayment and making sure you are aware of available resources to help ease the burden.
 We can help with federal, state or private student loans.